jakkra/ZSWatch/GETTING_STARTED.md

 > Don't forget to set the group policies to allow the execution of local scripts when using Windows and a virtual environment for Zephyr.
 Otherwise the Zephyr installation fails.
 > Open a power shell as administrator and run `set-executionpolicy remotesigned` to change it.

-Set up toolchain and everything by following [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
+Set up toolchain and everything by following [Zephyr/nRF Connect Getting Started Guide](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.5.0/nrf/installation.html).
 At this point it's not possible to use nRF Connect SDK as features and fixes not yet released in NCS are needed to build ZSWatch SW.

 ## Cloning source code